GermanZero-de/transparency-canvas/README.md

 ## Changelog

+### v0.0.3
+* Copied the logic to trigger the rendering into this project as it is less trivial to start painting on the canvas in all browsers than expected.
+* Planning to embed a minified version of the script instead of delivering it via jsdelivr CDN - added a minification action

 ### v0.0.2
 * Renders better on HiDPI displays
 * The business function to get the "time progress" of the year has been rewritten